Sabrina D'Angelo: Senior team

-D'Angelo finally made the transition to the full Canada Women's National Team in December 2015, when she was called up to train with the team.
+D'Angelo finally made the transition to the full Canada senior national team in December 2015, when she was called up to train with the team.
 She was then named to the roster for the 2016 CONCACAF Women's Olympic Qualifying Tournament in February, although she made no appearances.

 D'Angelo made her first appearance for the national team on March 4, 2016 during the Algarve Cup in Portugal against Belgium.
 She posted a clean sheet for the match.
 She made one other appearance during the tournament on March 9, coming in for Stephanie Labbé in the 46th minute.

 Following a major injury of Canada's starting goalkeeper, Erin McLeod, in March 2016, D'Angelo was named to the roster for the 2016 Rio Olympics.
 At the 2016 Olympics D'Angelo appeared in one game in goal for Canada, as she was the back-up keeper behind Stephanie Labbé.
 Canada would go on to win the bronze medal.

 D'Angelo appeared in two matches for Canada in 2017.
 She has received fewer call-ups since 2016 as former starting keeper Erin McLeod has recovered from injury, and has assumed the back-up role behind Labbé.
 On May 25, 2019 D'Angelo was named to the roster for the 2019 FIFA Women's World Cup.

+D'Angelo was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+D'Angelo was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+D'Angelo was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+D'Angelo was called up to the Canada squad for the 2024 Summer Olympics.